-Entries will be accepted once the official unit prices are posted and the entry form is released, probably not until the wee hours of Monday morning, March 18.
+Entries will be accepted once the official unit prices are posted and the entry form is released, probably not until late Sunday evening, March 12.
 The entry process is a fully automated, online process.
-All entries must be recorded prior to the start of the first game on the tournament on Thursday, March 21.
+All entries must be recorded prior to the start of the first game on the tournament on Thursday, March 16.
 You can register anytime, however… once the site has been launched.
 Click here to register.

 Each person may enter up to three separate sets of picks.
 (To do this, just register three times.)
-Entries must include the name of the entrant, and prize money will only be paid by a check made out to that name.
-So, if you decide to do an "end run" and enter additional times using your kids' names too, you'll have to negotiate with your kid if that entry wins.
-(The same caveat applies for kids who register under their parents' names.)
+Each registration must include the name of the entrant.
 Suspected abuses of this rule will be investigated, and entrants who are found to have more than three entries will be disqualified from prize eligibility.
 Screening for excessive entries will not occur until after the tournament ends, and award winners will not be final until announced as such.